thelastpickle/cassandra-reaper/README.md

 You can also run the Reaper with memory storage, which is not persistent, and all the registered clusters, column families, and repair runs will be lost upon service restart.
-Currently Reaper supports only PostgreSQL database for persisting the state.
+Currently Reaper supports only PostgreSQL database for persisting the running repairs state.

 This project is built on top of Dropwizard: http://dropwizard.io/